-If these indicators are favourable, then the business environment in that country will also be conducive for development.
+If these indicators are favorable, then the business environment in that country will also be conducive to development.

 If these indicators are adverse, then the business environment will be adverse to development.

-Availability of foreign capital and debt is also a major factor affecting business environment.
+Availability of foreign capital and debt is also a major factor affecting the business environment.

-However, if not used cautiously, it may harm the national security, encourge centralization of economic sources and push the country even towards political dependence.
+However, if not used cautiously, it may harm national security, encourage centralization of economic sources, and push the country even towards political dependence.

 The countries, where the infrastructural facilities are sound, economic development will be rapid and strong in those countries.